Walsh Family Hall of Architecture: History

 The school of architecture was previously hosted in Bond Hall.
 In 2013, a 27 million dollar donation from the Walsh family was announced for the construction of a bigger and newer hall.
-Architect John Simpson was announced as the winner for a competitions to design the building in 2014.
+Architect John Simpson was announced as the winner of a competition to design the building in 2014.
 Construction started on 31 October 2016 and was completed in January 2019.
 The 110,000-square-foot building was designed by John Simpson and the Stantec group, with the structural engineering done by Thornton Tomasetti and built by the Walsh Group.
 It was named after a $33 million donation by Matthew Walsh, a 1968 Notre Dame graduate and co-chairman of the Walsh Construction Group.
 It was built in the southern side of campus, in the new fine arts district, close to the O'Neill Hall, the DeBartolo Performing Arts Center, Charles B. Hayes Family Sculpture Park and the planned Raclin Murphy Museum of Art, and a future fine arts building.
 It was dedicated on November 9, 2018.
 The additional space helped house the growing school, including providing space for two new graduate programs: historic preservation and real estate development.
 The building was built with several energy-saving features and is on track to receive LEED Gold certification, and features natural light operable windows.

 It received the 2019 Acanthus Award of The Institute of Classical Architecture and Art for Institutional or Commercial Architecture and the 2019 Distinguished Building Award from the American Institute of Architects Chicago.
 A statue of Leon Battista Alberti was added in August 2019.